Teaching Artists:

 Leanne has been a dance educator for over 25 years.
 She currently teaches at Dance Works Performing Arts Center in Lakeville and previously at St. Paul Conservatory for Performing Artists.
 Before moving to Minnesota, she taught in Toronto, Ottawa and Montreal.
 Leanne has a special interest in sharing ballet movement with adults of all ages.

-SIRI DRONTLE, Teaching Artist - Ballet and Creative Movement
+DEXTER CARLSON , Teaching Artist - Ballet

 HELEN HATCH, Teaching Artist - Ballet